Benny Caiola: Car collection

 The collection was put on sale on December 28, 2010 at Gooding & Company.

 Pelham Manor Home

-Caiola kept his extensive car collection in his home in Pelham Manor, NY.
+Caiola kept his extensive car collection in his home in Pelham Manor, New York.
 The total area of the house is around 2.4 acres, with a marvelous detached garage around the back of the house.
 The house has 6 bedrooms, as well as 7 bathrooms.